 Create animated GIFs with Sirv

-- Sirv can create brand new animated GIFs, from a series of images.
+- Create new animated GIFs, from a spin (series of images).

-This guide describes how to create brand new animated GIFs.
-If you're already creating spins with Sirv - this guide is for you.
+This guide describes how to create new animated GIFs.
+If you're already creating spins with Sirv, this guide is for you.

 If you're uploading existing GIFs to Sirv, read the guide to hosting animated GIFs on Sirv.